chaanakyaaM/Web-CSV-Analyzer/README.md

 - Quick EDA on messy datasets
 - Teaching data cleaning concepts visually
 - Generating visual/statistical reports from raw files
+- Insights report generation using AI

 ---

 ## 🤖 Optional: Gemini-Powered Reports
-You can plug in the Gemini API to generate markdown-based summaries of your dataset's quality, completeness, and key insights — perfect for automated reporting!
+You can plug in the Gemini API to generate summaries of your dataset's quality, completeness, and key insights — perfect for automated reporting!

 ---